-Annex I on Page 15 is listing the countries of origin of Palladium and Platinum, and amount received from each country, for the assessment period as requested by the Platinum and Palladium Guidance - Version 4 - November 2022.
+Annex on Page 16 is listing the countries of origin of Silver (both mined and recycled), and amount received from each country, for the assessment period as requested by the LPPM Platinum and Palladium Guidance - Version 4 - November 2022.
 This information is only communicated to LPPM and not disclosed to the public.